 If You Don’t Have a Gram Scale

-If you are buying seed by the ounce, an ounce is equal to 28.35 grams.
+If you buy seed by ounce, an ounce equals 28.35 grams.

 How to Grow Kale Microgreens: Planting Seeds

-Now that we have an idea of how much seed you need it’s time to get those seeds on the soil.
+Now that we know how much seed you need, it’s time to get those seeds on the soil.

 Take your planting tray, the one with holes in the bottom, and fill it to the top with your potting mix.

 Use the bottom of your watering tray (if it fits inside the planting tray) and press down on the soil to compact it.

 Good potting mixes will not compact too much.

 If your watering tray is larger than the top of your planting tray, use your fingers or cut a piece of cardboard to fit inside the tray.